A gallery model for affine flag varieties via chimney retractions: Chimneys, retractions, orientations, and shadows

 Write $S_{J}(0)$ for the $J$-sector defined by the all-zeros sequence, i.e. $n_\beta=0, \forall \beta\in \Phi^+ \setminus \Phi_J^+$. \end{definition}

 Before we continue with some examples of chimneys and $J$-sectors, we make a couple of remarks on the origin and broader mathematical context of chimneys.

-\begin{remark}[Chimneys and bordifications] It is important to note that in our definition, a chimney is in general not a subset of the apartment~$\App$.
+\begin{remark}[Chimneys and bordifications] It is important to note that in our definition, a chimney is a collection of subsets of the apartment~$\App$, so a chimney is not itself a subset of $\App$.
 The intersection of all half-apartments in a chimney is in fact most often empty, and the union of all such half-apartments is most often $\App$.
 One way to think of the $J$-chimney $\xi_J$ is to see it as a direction at infinity of the affine building~$X$ which is determined by the given filter of half-apartments.
 More formally, a $J$-chimney for nonempty $J$ is an alcove in the affine building associated to the Levi factor associated with $J$.
 In the rank $1$ case, that is, where $|J|=1$, this building is a panel tree.

 The $J$-sectors should be thought of as representatives within~$\App$ of the $J$-chimney, much like Weyl chambers (or sectors) in $\App$ are representatives of chambers in the spherical building at infinity.
 In other words, for a fixed $J$ the collection of all $J$-sectors can be thought of as the collection of subcomplexes of $\App$ which ``point towards" the $J$-chimney $\xi_J$, which lies at infinity.